botahamec/happylock/happylock.md

     let mutex = Mutex::new(10);

-    // locking a mutex requires either the ThreadKey or a &mut ThreadKey let mut guard = mutex.lock(key);
+    // locking a mutex requires the ThreadKey let mut guard = mutex.lock(key);
     // this means that a thread cannot lock more than one thing at a time

     println!("{}", *guard);

+    // you can get the ThreadKey back by unlocking let key = Mutex::unlock(guard);
 }
 ```

----

-## Performance: it's freaking fast

-`ThreadKey` is a mostly zero-cost abstraction.
-It takes no memory at runtime.
-The only cost is getting and dropping the key.

-`Mutex` is a thin wrapper around `parking_lot`.
-There's also a `spin` backend if needed for some reason.

 ---